What is an Associate in Science?

 What are my degree options?

 - Associate in Science (PDF) (60 credit hours)

-- Associate in Science for students beginning Fall 2019 (PDF)
+- Associate in Science for students beginning Fall 2019 or later (PDF)

 Length of Program

 You can earn an Associate in Science degree in two years if you maintain full-time status.